Stencyl/stencylpedia/chapter-d/engine-extensions.md

 5. Edit **blocks.xml** if you wish to add custom blocks for your extension.
 The **spec** for this file's format can be found [here](http://www.stencyl.com/help/view/adding-blocks/).

 That’s it.
-Once your extension is ready, open a game, enable the extension, save -> close -> reopen and finally test the game.
+Once your extension is ready, open a game, enable the extension, and test the game.
 If you’ve done everything correctly, the extension will work.

 #### Testing an Extension